Multics 843 entries

 1050

 First IBM terminal that used the Selectric mechanism.
 Used on CTSS and Multics.
-Built into a desk with a desk-side box for the electronics.
+1050 terminal Built into a desk with a desk-side box for the electronics.
 It had a row of switches above the keyboard for doing things like controlling the paper tape reader.
 Used a device dependent 6-bit character set related to BCD, but with shift codes to access the larger character set.
 This was the first terminal used for serious word processing, because it provided high quality upper and lower case output.
 Transmission speed was 134.5 baud.

 1ISG